Pei2tech/svelte4django/README.md

 **Svelte side**

-Take another terminal on, and change into the root directory of this project to run below command.
+Take another terminal on, and change into the project root to run below command.

 ```
 $npm run watch